 If you ride regularly — especially on our express lines — you know that some of our old buses can make you feel like you’ve time-traveled to 1995.

-That era is fading away, however, as by the end of this summer, we’ll have put 326 new buses on the road since 2012 — and more are on the way.
+That era is fading away, however, as more and more new buses are on the way.
 These new vehicles will help lower the average age of our fleet to the industry standard of eight years.

 All of our new buses have amenities such low floors, easy-to-clean vinyl seats, bright LED signs and air conditioning — features that were lacking in some of our older buses.
 Now all of our fleet is equipped with A/C and low floors for easy boarding.
 Even better, newer buses mean a more reliable ride for you.

 As technology advances, our buses are getting more efficient in fuel consumption and emissions.
-We’re currently running eight hybrids (four of which have all-electric capabilities), and we’ve also tried out some fully electric buses, a developing technology we’re considering for the future.
+We’re currently running eight hybrids (four of which have all-electric capabilities), and we’re looking forward to introducing electric buses soon.

 Improving on-time performance